steinbergmedia/vst3_dev_portal/src/pages/FAQ/Hosting.md

 ## Q: What should the host do if a plug-in does not call _ComponentHandler::restartComponent()_ from the main/UI thread?

 You could report directly to the developer of this plug-in about this wrong behaviour, restartComponent has to be called from UI Thread!
 As security fallback the host could postpone this call in the UI Thread and handles it in the next UI idle.

+## Q: Some plug-ins return kResultFalse when the host call *setComponentState*.
+Should the host just ignore the returned result code?

+Yes, just ignore the result in this case, but you could inform the plug-in developer about this issue.